International Oil and Gas Accounting and Financial Management Immersion Workshop (8 days)

-- The implications for the oil and gas industry of the IASB's project on extractive industries and of other current and forthcoming IFRS developments
+- The implications for the oil and gas industry of the IASB's project on extractive industries and of other current IFRS developments

 - How does the investor in a joint venture account for its interest and how does the operator account to its partners?